Naked DSL - How it Works

 and finally your broadband bill.
 These are sometimes all bundled in to one

 plan/bill from your carrier, which is aptly called a ‘bundle’ plan.
-Bundle

 The difference of going Naked

-Money.
+In short: money.
 With Naked you save money by not having to pay for

 the line rental on a voice service (ie: a traditional phone line).
 The physical